duanxr/MBG-plugin/README.md

 ```
 This plugin accepts three properties:
 * addToExample True/False
-If true, the plugin will add the method to example model objects.
+If true, the plugin will add the method to example model objects too.
 The default is false.
 * toJsonRuleList/parseJsonRuleList
 If you want to change the serialization/deserialization parameters, use [the fastjson SerializerFeature](https://github.com/alibaba/fastjson) as the value and multiple values with the comma.